fated/venn-abers-predictor/README.md

 # An Implementation on Venn-ABERS Predictor

-This is a implementation of Venn-ABERS predictor.
+This is an implementation of Venn-ABERS predictor.

 Venn-ABERS predictor is a recently developed algorithm for multi-probability predictions.
 It is modified from Zadrozny and Elkan's procedure of probability forecasting, which can be poorly calibrated.
 The modification introduced Venn predictors into the procedure to overcome the problem of potential poor calibration due to that Venn predictors are always well calibrated and guaranteed to be well calibrated under the exchangeability assumption.
 The basic idea of Venn-ABERS predictor is that the training set is split into two parts: the proper training set, which is used to train the learning machine, and the calibration set, which is to calculate the probabilistic outputs.
 The calibration set will be transformed into a monotone increasing set in this algorithm according to the paper of M. Ayer, H.D.
 Brunk, G.M.
 Ewing, W.T.
 Reid and E. Silverman.
 The term _"ABERS"_ also comes from the acronyms of their surnames.